-First, see if your resulting hexagram has any changing signs—any 3 heads or 3 tails tosses.
+First, see if your resulting hexagram has any changing signs—any three heads or three tails tosses.
 If it does, it means you have two readings—see the note to the right on how to interpret.

-Interpretation: Break up your resulting hexagram into two trigrams—your lower trigram (your first 3 tosses) and your upper trigram (your last 3 tosses).
+Interpretation: Break up your resulting hexagram into two trigrams—your lower trigram (your first three tosses) and your upper trigram (your last three tosses).
 Then, find the number for the match in the grid below:

 Hexagram 1 Ch'ien—The Creative

 Be true to yourself and the creative forces of the universe will be at your disposal.
 Trust that fate works in ways that are sometimes difficult to understand, but that you are learning lessons that will serve you well in life.

 Hexagram 2 K'un—The Receptive

 Earth over Earth